-It is too early to comment on the performance of the infrastructure and real asset appointments, but funding activity has been strong, which will allow this to become a significant component of the investment strategy going forward.
+It is too early to comment on the performance of the infrastructure and real asset appointments, but funding activity has been strong which will allow this to become a significant component of the investment strategy going forward.
+Early performance has been extremely encouraging.